podcast

 Draft Zero: a screenwriting podcast

-How can your first act effectively establish your character journey?
+Listen if your first act exposition feels clunky--the MCU has a schema for burying backstory inside character introductions.
 First Acts are hard.
 They have to set so much in motion, especially setting up characters.
 To help them understand how to write effective first acts better, Stu and Chas turn their analytical gaze to a franchise that has been refining and reiterating its first act "schema" for over a decade...
 THE MARVEL CINEMATIC UNIVERSE.
-The MCU has made (to date) six separate origin films, each tasked with establishing their titular characters.
-So you'd think they'd have found some patterns that works for them.
-In...
+The MCU has made (to date in 2017) six separate origin films, each tasked with establishing their titular characters.
+So you'd think they'd...

 2017-09-17